 It wouldn’t be an autumn gardening guide without some planting tips, now would it?!
 There are still plenty of plants that thrive this time of year… let’s get planting!

-Herbs and veges — Cool season veges are the ones you want to get into the garden now.
+Cool season veggies are the ones you want to get into the garden now.
 Things like baby spinach, silverbeet, beetroot, onions, garlic, beans, spring onion, kale, lettuce, asparagus (providing you’ve got plenty of space) and cauliflower.

 Herbs also love this time of year and will provide you with beautiful fresh flavours to add to your cooking.
 Plant coriander (no coriander hate-mail, please!), rocket, Italian parsley and chives now.